 FAA’s latest effort to modernize repair station regulations could create as many challenges as it solves, several industry experts say.
 The notice of proposed rulemaking (NPRM) published May 21 is the latest step in a 23-year odyssey to update FAR Part 145, the rules that govern repair station certification.
 FAA began looking at the issue in 1989, and in 2001 released final rules updating parts of Part 145 regulation.
 In 2006, the agency followed with an NPRM to tackle repair ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Repair Shops, Parts Makers Wary Of Proposed Regs Overhaul".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Repair Shops, Parts Makers Wary Of Proposed Regs Overhaul".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.